The grounding for Continuum: The Brouwer Continuity Theorem

-Note that $f^{\infty}$ and $f^{\infty}/_{\sim}$ are abstract notions and their grounding (computational contents) is in the function $f$.
-It seems that, conceptually, the monotonicity and continuity of $f$ is much more simple and primitive than the classic notion of continuity of $f^{\infty}/_{\sim}$.
-Moreover, function $f$ that is not continuous (and/or not monotonic) may be also of interest.
-Finally, let us note that restriction of the function $f$ to the domain of objects of length $k$ may be seen as the $k$-th approximation of the function $f^{\infty}/_{\sim}$.
+Note that $f^{\infty}/_{\sim}$ is an abstract notion (its definition involves actual infinity) and its grounding (computational contents) is in the function $f$.
+It seems that the strict monotonicity and continuity of $f$ is much more simple and primitive than the classic notion of continuity of $f^{\infty}/_{\sim}$.
+Moreover, function $f$ that is not continuous (and/or not strictly monotonic) may be also of interest.